-Berlin's downtown has a number of civic and cultural uses.
-However, it lacks the walkable built environment and permanent residential population observed in less impacted downtowns, and its retail mix is overly reliant upon Neighborhood Goods & Services (NGS).
-Therefore, the downtown received a Diversity Score of 60, which reflects its relative lack of diversity.
+Barrington's downtown lacks the walkable built environment and permanent residential population observed in less impacted downtowns, as well as the number of civic, cultural, and office uses.
+Lastly, the downtown's retail mix is overly reliant upon Neighborhood Goods & Services (NGS) retail.
+Therefore, the downtown received a Diversity Score of 71, which makes it one of the least diverse downtowns in the region.

 The downtown's lack of diversity most likely exacerbated the pandemic's impact, specifically the reliance on NGS retailers.
-This is reflected in its relatively high Pandemic Impact Score of 61.
+This is reflected in a high Pandemic Impact Score of 74, which is one of the highest scores observed.